fiddleHeads/spatial-reference/content/datum.md

 In the next section, we'll explore two different kinds of coordinate systems that are used in map making, geographic and projected coordinate systems.

-And then we'll learn how to find out what datum and coordinate system you data are in.

 ![canadianControl.jpg](https://raw.githubusercontent.com/fiddleHeads/map-projections/master/images/canadianControl.jpg)

 To learn more about Canada's unique history of surveying, check out [100 Years of Geodetic Surveys in Canada](https://www.nrcan.gc.ca/earth-sciences/geomatics/canadian-spatial-reference-system-csrs/100-years-geodetic-surveys-canada/9110).